rogerallen/tweetran/README.md

 # tweetran - the tweegeemee Transpiler library

 Code to transpile the [tweegeemee](https://twitter.com/tweegeemee) Clojure [Clisk library](https://github.com/mikera/clisk) code into other languages.
 This will only work for functions that tweegeemee uses and in the format that tweegeemee generates.
 The code is a work in progress, *alpha* quality.
-And I am vary far from a transpiler expert.
+And I am very far from a transpiler expert.
 Failures happen quite often.

 The primary benefit of this code is that CUDA and WebGL both use the GPU and it can render tweegeemee images *much* faster than the CPU.
 Interactive frame rates are possible.
 A C++ CPU-only version is also available, but it isn't as fast.